sidneifjr/Progenitor/README.md

 # Progenitor

-A relatively simple Node script, for bootstraping a frontend project under my usual requirements.
+A relatively simple Node CLI, meant for bootstraping a frontend project under my usual requirements.

-Opinionated, for convenience and ease of use.
+Opinionated, for simplicity and ease of usage.

 ## Motivation